lorenzsp/Bachelor-Thesis/README.md

 the folders BBH-b contain the data from the Einstein Toolkit simulation of the binary black holes with initial quasi-equilibrium configurations

-gw contains the data analysis and the scripts for generating all the figures of my thesis
+gw contains the scripts for the data analysis

 presentation contains the presentation of my thesis